borisdj/FixedWidthParserWriter/README.md

  Custom format strings for [DateTime](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) and [Numeric](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings).

 When need more then 1 file structure/format we can put multiple Attributes with different *StructureTypeId* for each Property<br>
-(Next example shows 2 structure where second has one less Property and has different PadSeparatorNumeric: ('0') instead of space(' '):
+(Next example 2 structure where second has one less Property and has different PadSeparatorNumeric: ('0') instead of space(' '):
 ```C#
 public class InvoiceItem : FixedWidthDataLine<InvoiceItem>
 {